 How many countries are there in Africa?

-54 sovereign states (or countries, see the list below the map) in Africa.
+54 sovereign states (or countries) in Africa - see the list below the map.

-55 African countries are members of the African Union
+55 African countries, 54 sovereign African states plus the territory of the Sahrawi Arab Democratic Republic, are members of the African Union

 , a federation of African nations established in 2001 in Addis Ababa